davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 }
 ```

 By removing the interface and renaming the class, we have preserved abstraction and reduced complexity.
 The caller still doesn't know we're using an API service.
-During maintenance, developers will be taken straight to the implementation.
-This saves time and energy, which is very important in large projects.
-The longer we manage to keep it simple, the better.
+During maintenance, developers will be taken straight to the implementation, which saves time and energy.
 Besides, we can easily copy a class' public methods into an interface if the need for testing or polymorphism arises.

 Point #1: Don't write interfaces before you need to.
 Classes can abstract implementation details on their own.